paigeegorry/return-of-pokedex/LAB.md

 Offers controls for filtering:

-* Filtering based on type
+* Filtering based on `type`
-    * Notice there are two possible matches for each pokemon!
+    1. Notice there are two possible matches for each pokemon!
-    * Derive list of types from the pokemon data (put this as an api call)
-    * (HINT: look at in-class example for collating all unique types)
+    1. Derive list of types from the pokemon data (put this as an api call, look at in-class example for collating all unique types)
-* Pick at least one quantified attribute (attack, defence, etc.) and allow user to enter a minimum value.
+* Pick _at least_ one quantified attribute (attack, defence, etc.)
+    1. Allow user to enter a _minimum_ value.
-    * Make sure your input only allows whole, positive integer values.
+    1. Make sure your input only allows whole, positive integer values.
+* **BONUS** Add more filters

 ##### Sort